 This salad contains spinach, cucumber, and roasted peanuts.
 I used agave syrup in place of honey to make the salad vegan.
 I found the peanuts were especially tasty due to being cooked with garlic.

 Tag Archives: cucumber

-I served this with a side of smashed cucumber salad.
+I served it over a cucumber and parsley salad.

 I meant to make fresh spring rolls, but the wrapping material I’d purchased was too thick.
 So I settled for wrapping in lettuce around blanched sprouted mung beans, glass noodles mixed with soy sauce, carrot, sweet pepper, cucumber, basil and mint.

 The peanut dip was really tasty and was made by mixing the following ingredients in a saucepan: one chopped shallot, about one cup of peanut butter, juice from one lime, two minced cloves of garlic, 1 tablespoon of maple sugar, salt to taste, 1 tablespoon of soy sauce, 1/2 teaspoon of red pepper flakes, 1 tablespoon of frozen grated coconut, 1 tablespoon of olive oil, and enough water to allow me to blend the ingredients.
 I simmered it for about five minutes until the ingredients were all mixed and the excess water had evaporated.

 This is an extra post because I’ve written about fatoosh before.
 The hot weather has me reaching for some familiar favourites.
 Now is a good time to remember all the wonderful summer dishes I haven’t eaten for months.
 I’ve been making pita bread to eat with all sorts of dips, and this is how I used up one leftover bread, for lunch.